mike-gimelfarb/meadery/README.md

 acid-blend=z
 ```

-will determine the amount of honey, water and acid blend required to match target OG, volume and/or pH desired.
+will determine the amount of honey, water and acid blend required to match target OG, volume and pH desired.
+The number of unknowns must match the number of targets.